 Scientific Step and Paranormal Application

 The key: Never try to prove a haunting.
 Try to explain the anomaly.
-If every natural cause is ruled out and something remains, that’s where things get interesting.
+If every natural cause is ruled out and something remains, that’s where things get interesting and compelling evidence may arise.

 🧪 The Lab: Your Home Investigation Blueprint